Pythagoras numbers of orders in biquadratic fields: Preliminaries

 \subsection{Biquadratic fields}

 A \emph{(totally real) biquadratic field} is a number field $K=\BQ{p}{q}$ where $p,q>1$ are two distinct square-free integers.
 In this paper, we usually omit the words \enquote{totally real}.
-Let us list a few basic facts about such fields:
+Let us list a few basic facts about such fields.
+Further details including the proof of the explicit form of $\O_K$ can be found in \cite{Wi}.

 Denote $r = \frac{pq}{\gcd(p,q)^2}$.
 The numbers $p,q,r$ are the unique square-free rational integers (not counting $1$) which are squares in $K$; one can freely interchange them in the sense that $K=\BQ{p}{q}=\BQ{p}{r}=\BQ{q}{r}$.
-The only subfields of $K$ are $\Q$, $\Q(\sqrt{p})$, $\Q(\sqrt{q})$ and $\Q(\sqrt{r})$.
+The only subfields of $K$ are $\Q$, $\Q(\!\sqrt{p})$, $\Q(\!\sqrt{q})$ and $\Q(\!\sqrt{r})$.

 The degree $[K :\Q] = 4$, the most natural $\Q$-basis of $K$ being $(1,\sqrt{p},\sqrt{q},\sqrt{r})$.
 The field $K$ is a Galois extension of $\Q$, with the following $\Q$-automorphisms: If $\alpha = g_0+g_1\sqrt{p}+g_2 \sqrt{q} + g_3 \sqrt{r}$ with $g_i \in \Q$, then